 Deputy Assistant Secretary of State for European and Eurasian Affairs George Kent is expected to appear on Wednesday in a joint hearing with Ambassador Bill Taylor, the top US diplomat in Ukraine.

 Kent, who has been in the foreign service since 1992, currently oversees policy for a number of eastern European nations, including Ukraine.
 Before that, he was the deputy chief of mission at the US Embassy in Kiev.

 In an email from March 27, Kent flagged to his colleagues a “totally manufactured/fake list of untouchables.”
-Then-Ukrainian Prosecutor General Yuriy Lutsenko had claimed Yovanovitch had given him such a “do not prosecute” list — a claim the State Department denied and he later walked back.
-It was nonetheless seized upon by some in conservative media and compounded Rudy Giuliani’s campaign against Yovanovtich.
+Then-Ukrainian Prosecutor General Yuriy Lutsenko had claimed Yovanovitch had given him such a “do not prosecute” list — the State Department denied the claim and he later walked it back.
+It was nonetheless seized upon by some in conservative media and compounded Giuliani’s campaign against Yovanovitch.

 In his email, Kent noted that “one key sign of it being fake is that most of the names are misspelled in English.”

 “This list appears to be an effort by Lutsenko to inoculate himself for why he did not pursue corrupt Poroshenko associates and political allies — to claim that the US told him not to,” Kent wrote, referencing the former President of Ukraine Petro Poroshenko.
 “Complete poppycock.”

 Kent suggested taking a similar approach to the US Embassy in Moscow “if (they) wanted to push back hard(er),” writing, “I know US Embassy Moscow has in the past derided fake letters by circling in red all the misspellings and grammar mistakes and reposting it.”